 [The ISM device density that is possible without harmful interference to the listed EESS(p) sensors ranges from >350 000 to 67 devices/km2 under the conservative assumptions and the building entry loss model given in P.2109 which considered only building wall loss and does not consider additional losses for high elevation angle paths in multistory buildings.]

 [Editor’s note: Views were expressed that these conclusions are based on using the full EESS (passive) protection criteria to WPT.
 In addition, it should be stressed that all EESS (passive) sensors need to be protected from WPT emissions, hence meaning that the worst-case calculations should be taken for any conclusions.
 To this respect, already showing very low WPT densities in the Table above (e.g., 69 devices / km²) may argue for saying that WPT are not compatible with EESS (passive) at 24 GHz.]

+A2.3 RAS and Beam WPT

+This section reviews the impact of 24 GHz Beam WPT on RAS facilities in the 23.6-24.0 GHz band that are located nearby.
+The Beam WPT device is indoors and downward pointing as is shown in Figure A2.1.
+The out-of-band power in the direction of RAS facilities is not from the main beam of the device, but from the out-of-band radiation pattern of this multielement antenna which is much less focused.
+Table A2.3 shows that for distances of less than 1 km one Beam WPT device could cause interference.
+Beam WPT devices further away have much rapidly decreasing impact on RAS use because the total propagation loss as distances increase become the sum of a variety of propagation mechanisms and decreases with distance much rapidly than the free space attenuation of P.525.

+Table A2.1 shows the path losses and net power reaching eh RAS facility for the case of distances of 0.35, 5,10,25,and 50 km.
+Interference is possible from a single Beam WPT emitter at 0.35 km.
+But at a distance of 5 km. over a 1000 emitters at that distance would be necessary before interference resulted.

+TABLE A2.3

+Power budget for Bean WPT impact on Radio Astronomy